 Nothing is more frustrating than when you’re expected to complete a task, but you haven’t been told the requirements and specifications.
 How are you supposed to complete the task when you don’t know the deliverables your supervisor is expecting?

 When managing your employees, it’s important to clearly convey exactly what you expect from them.
-It is equally important to be clear with your expectations throughout the recruitment and onboarding process as well as when your employee is fully up and running.
-This way, you can ensure that all of your employees have exactly what they need to do their jobs.
+Be clear with your expectations throughout the recruitment and onboarding process as well as when your employee is fully up and running.
+This way, you can ensure that all of your employees have exactly what they need to do their jobs from the beginning.

 Remember that your employees can’t read your mind — if you think that there might be a lack of clarity around a specific task or expectation, it’s best to resolve the issue as soon as possible.

 Depending on the nature of your business or organization, your employees may benefit from direct guidance.
-Employees who are invested in your business want to learn more about how they can improve their performance, so offering explicit opportunities for guidance will foster their interest and excitement.
+Employees who are invested in your business’ success likely want to learn more about how they can improve their performance and offer more value, so offering explicit opportunities for guidance will foster their interest and excitement.

-For example, consider setting aside time for one-on-one coaching sessions with your employees.
-Not only will these sessions allow you to provide your employees with helpful feedback, but this dedicated time will also encourage your employees to reflect on their own performance.
+These coaching sessions allow you to provide employees with helpful feedback and encourage them to reflect upon their own performance.
 Additionally, a closer working relationship with your employees can create a more harmonious environment, one in which you work with your employees rather than just being in charge of them.

-While you definitely want to offer your employees consistent guidance, it’s also important to demonstrate that you trust your staff to get the job done.
-Trust is essential to building productive relationships with your employees.
-Closer connections can improve your work experience too, especially if you have a smaller staff.
+While you want to offer your employees consistent guidance, it’s also important to demonstrate that you trust your staff to get the job done.
+Trust is essential to building productive relationships with your employees and improving their work experience, especially if you have a smaller staff.

-Empowered employees are more independent and require less supervision, which can save you time and energy.
-Delegating your to-do list to capable employees can allow you to focus on other necessary tasks and your employees will feel as though they have more of a stake in the business.
+Delegate your to-do list to capable employees, so you can focus on other necessary tasks and your employees can feel as though they have more of a stake in the business.

 You should also empower your employees to bring up complaints or problems, either to you directly or to your human resources department.
-When discussing your procedure for filing complaints, frame these issues as a way to improve the business as a whole.
-This way, employees will not feel as if they are “too difficult” or “annoying” for raising legitimate concerns.
+When discussing your procedure for filing complaints, frame it as a way to improve the business as a whole.
+This way, employees will not feel as if they are “too difficult” for raising legitimate concerns.